-A luxury stay at Whatley Manor
+A luxury stay at Whatley Manor hotel and spa

 Whatley Manor, located in Wiltshire countryside near Malmesbury, is certainly not a budget option, but there are few hotels who can offer a luxury spa, private cinema, two Michelin-starred restaurant and acres of beautiful gardens and maintain such a high quality of service throughout, which means a stay here is more than worth it.